-<Name of Main Character>, the protagonist in <Title of Book>, has a few traits that influence <her/his> relationships with others.
+<Name of Main Character>, the protagonist in <Title of Book, Play, or Story>, has a few traits that influence <her/his/their> relationships with others.

 These traits influence <her/his/their> relationships with others.
 We can see it in this passage from the <book/play/story>:

 “<Insert quotation marks and copy a sentence, paragraph, or chunk of text from your book that shows one of these three traits influencing the protagonist’s actions toward another character.>”